-- ▶ Encouraging use of telecommuting, flextime and other changes to normal work patterns to avoid peak traffic conditions. - Reducing the growth in regional VMT. - ▶ Encouraging employers to promote alternative mode use by their employees. - ▶ Coordinating use of transportation alternatives wherever traffic congestion may occur, such as at schools, large retail shopping centers, and in connection with sporting or cultural events. - ▶ Providing incentives to individuals who use alternative modes. - ▶ Limiting the liability of rideshare agencies and others who promote or provide alternative transportation services.
+- Encouraging use of telecommuting, flextime and other changes to normal work patterns to avoid peak traffic conditions. - Reducing the growth in regional VMT. - Encouraging employers to promote alternative mode use by their employees. - Coordinating use of transportation alternatives wherever traffic congestion may occur, such as at schools, large retail shopping centers, and in connection with sporting or cultural events or major transportation infrastructure construction.

+- Providing incentives to individuals who use alternative modes - Limiting the liability of rideshare agencies and others who promote or provide alternative transportation services